Mukesh-2005/pdf-rag-bot/DOCUMENTATION.md

 `index/` folder, and any API keys out of the repository — all of those are either machine-specific, regenerable, or secret, and none belong in version control.

-**Lesson:** `.gitignore` matters most for exactly the kind of files that are easy to forget about — a generated index folder looks like "part of the project" until you remember it's just output, rebuilt fresh from whatever PDF gets uploaded next.